CWE Central Canadian Heavyweight Championship

 The CWE Central Canadian Heavyweight Championship is a professional wrestling heavyweight championship in the professional wrestling promotion, Canadian Wrestling's Elite.
 The championship was first awarded on September 2, 2001, as the World High Impact Pro Wrestling Central Canadian Heavyweight Championship.
 Charlie Hayes was the inaugural champion having won the title in a gauntlet match.
 Brett Evans became the final champion under the HIW banner after defeating Tony Novak in the finals a tournament at HIW Monster Brawl VI on October 25, 2019.
 Monster Brawl was the final show in HIW history.
-It was became a title under CWE banner as they purchased all of High Impact Wrestling's assets and absorbed the company.
+It became a title under CWE banner when they purchased all of High Impact Wrestling's assets and absorbed the company.

-As of March 9, 2022, there have been 47 reigns among 29 wrestlers with four vacancies.
+As of October 11, 2024, there have been 52 reigns among 34 wrestlers with four vacancies.
 The inaugural champion was Charley Hayes.
-Principal Pound and Rex Roberts have the most reigns at three.
+Principal Pound and Rex Roberts have the most reigns at four.
 Big Daddy Kash / King Kash has the longest combined reign at 783 days.
 Davey O'Doyle has the longest singular reign at 511 days.
 Brett Evans has the shortest singular reign at less than one day.
-The youngest champion was Alexander Prime having won it when he was 20.
-The oldest champion is Principle Pound having won it when he was 40.
+The youngest champion was Alexander Prime having won it when he was 20-years-old.
+The oldest champion is Rob Stardom having won it when he was 44-years-old.

-The current champion is Rob Stardom who is in his first reign.
-He defeated Danny Duggan at The Super Jobber Cup on December 16, 2022.
+The current champion is Anderson Tyson Moore who is in his first reign.
+He defeated Cam!!ikaze on night 15 of the Ready to Rumble Tour on November 11, 2024.